andrewjknapp/Portfolio_Andrew_Knapp/README.md

 # Portfolio_Andrew_Knapp

+## To do

+[] Fix responsiveness
+    - When resizing browser website is responsive, but on mobile devices website is not.
+I used bootstrap column sizes to be responsive.

 ## Project purpose
 This site was a practice exercise in building a website using only html and bootstrap.
 This will be used as a template once I create my own portfolio later on.